kamigerami/EcoSystem/README.md

 ````

 # Structure
-Currently this is a work in progress and I will commit, rewrite the code, commit some more, change the architechture around, use some different products like Mesos for example.
+Currently this is a work in progress and I will commit, rewrite the code, commit some more, change the architechture around, use some different products like Mesos or etcd for service discovery and kubernetes instead of swarm but these will be done in different branches for example.
 Nothing is set in stone just yet.

 I will provide more information as this ecosystem progresses further.